alejandro-ao/alejandro-ao.github.io/content/posts/wordpress/09-wp-ajax.md

 ---
-title: "How to do Ajax in Wordpress"
+title: "How to do AJAX in Wordpress"
 date: 2022-04-10
 draft: false
 categories: